 The Diversity Committee was created in 1996 to address issues of inclusion and equality at Black Pine Circle School.
 The committee is made up of parents, faculty, administrators and board members of the school.
 The goals of the committee are far-reaching and include increasing diversity in our student body, community partnerships, and teacher and parent training.
 The mission of Black Pine Circle School outreach is to create an inclusive community across class, race, family type and background.
 To this end, the school conducts outreach to under-served populations through attendance at local fairs and open houses.
 Parents also do their own outreach and network to link families across communities.
 The Diversity Committee meets every month to plan school-related and outreach events that support its stated mission.
 Additionally, the Committee sponsors school-wide events: Black Pine Circle School Family International Potluck and a Continuing Education night.
-Please contact the co-chairs Leslie Salzinger and William Webb, for more information.
+Please contact Angie Remington, chair of the Diversity Committee for more information.

 Mission Statement of the Diversity Committee:

 “The Black Pine Circle School’s Diversity Committee works to support the mission of the school.
 We believe that diversity promotes important values within our community and prepares students for citizenship in a pluralistic world.
 In order to achieve continued academic excellence and sustain a vibrant educational environment, the Committee seeks to recognize and draw on the talents of a diverse background of faculty, staff and students, fostering the free expression and sharing of ideas, perspectives and beliefs that promote cultural understanding and social justice.”